SidRedPat/data_diet_noisy_260d/README.md

+# IMPORTANT

+To ensure we don't have dependency issues, create a virtualenv and install your dependencies inside

+First create a virtual environment to install the dependencies:

+`python -m venv .venv`

+Then activate it

+`source .venv/bin/activate`

+Install dependencies

+`pip install -r requirements.txt`

 # Data Diet

 This repository accompanies the paper [Deep Learning on a Data Diet: Finding Important Examples Early in Training](TODO) and contains the basic code for replicating the training and computations in it.

 ## Setup